saminevalainen/mean-project/README.md

 ---

-This is a repository for Node.js and AngularJS projects for [NodeJS summer project](https://github.com/TeemuKoivisto/angular-node-projekti-2016-kesa) courses
+This is a repository for Node.js and AngularJS projects for [Node.js and AngularJS summer projects](https://github.com/TeemuKoivisto/angular-node-projekti-2016-kesa) courses

 ## Summary